-The Icahn School of Medicine at Mount Sinai (ISMMS) hosts the annual Medical Student Research Day to showcase and disseminate new knowledge contributed by students through their investigative studies.
+The Icahn School of Medicine at Mount Sinai (ISMMS) hosts the annual Medical Student Research Day to showcase and share new knowledge contributed by students through their investigative studies.

-The Icahn School of Medicine invites all medical students and Medical Scientist Training Program (MSTP) students who are pursuing research studies to submit an abstract and present a poster.
-Students who receive Icahn School of Medicine at Mount Sinai funding for a summer research project have committed to submitting an abstract for Research Day.
-Students must have conducted their research during medical school in order to present at Research Day, but they may have done the work at an institution other than the Icahn School of Medicine.
+The Icahn School of Medicine invites all medical students to present their research.
+Students who receive Icahn School of Medicine at Mount Sinai funding for a summer research project commit to presenting for Research Day.
+Only research conducted during medical school is eligible to present at Research Day.
+Students can conduct their work at ISMMS or at another institution.

 The Research Day Advisory Committee reviews all submitted abstracts and selects projects for oral presentations.
 Among the strongest abstracts, the Committee looks for a range of research methods and topics to showcase.